 The first step is to file a written ex parte application for an order.
 This is done with fill-in-the-blank Judicial Council Forms supported by a declaration of what happened to justify the order.
 The court will make a determination about whether to issue a temporary order for several weeks until...Read more »

 I have filled out an Order to Show Cause (FL-300) for Expense Reimbursement of children's medical expense, along with a Notice of Motion (FL-301)to go with it.
 Both forms have a declaration attached that details the reasons for the Order and the required supporting documents.
-I included copies of...
+I included...
 Read more »

 Child care and medical expenses are an aspect of child support, often referred to as a ,child support add-on'.
 You have filed the correct forms.
 You should of course be prepared to submit receipts for the medical and childcare expenses.
 Also prepare to defend the necessity of the expenses:...Read more »